seodn/webcontent/smooth-auto-panel-paint/car-cut-and-polish.md

 ### Frequently Asked Questions
 ## Quick Answers to Common Polishing Queries
+Here are answers to some of the most common questions regarding paint correction, swirl mark removal, scratch reduction, polishing timelines, and long-term paint protection.
 *   **Q: Will a cut and polish remove deep scratches?**
     *   *A:* It will completely remove fine scratches that are only in the clear coat.
 If a scratch catches your fingernail, it is likely too deep to polish out entirely, but polishing will make it much less noticeable.
 *   **Q: How long does a full cut and polish car South Auckland service take?**